vyoma-raman/check-api-python-wrapper/README.md

 ### Usage

 #### Getting Started
-To access the Meedan Check API Python wrapper, make sure you have access to an API key and **owner permissions**.
+To access the Meedan Check API Python wrapper, make sure you have access to an [API key](https://github.com/meedan/check/wiki/Authentication-and-authorization-on-Check-API) and **owner permissions**.
 Once you have this API key, you can instantiate a `MeedanAPI` class to work with.
 Your team slug is found in the Check URL: checkmedia.org/**team-slug**/

 ```
 from meedan_interface import MeedanAPI

-api_key = os.environ.get('MEEDAN_KEY')
+api_key = os.environ.get("MEEDAN_KEY")
 meedan_api = MeedanAPI(api_key, "team-slug")
 ```